Li Xiaojiang: Early career

 Her father was the president of Zhengzhou University.
-Li Xiaojiang's first concern was with the phrase "women."
+Li Xiaojiang's first concern was with the phrase "women".
 She wanted to eliminate the regular word which was tied up with cultural baggage, so she recommended nuren, which is a combination of human and female.
 The new word is void of the cultural baggage of the old word.

-Li’s idea of women’s liberation involved personal fulfillment which couldn't be given to you from outside, which was a problem of the Chinese Cultural Revolution.
+Li's idea of women's liberation involved personal fulfilment which couldn't be given to anybody from outside, which was a problem of the Chinese Cultural Revolution.
 The revolution declared it had freed everyone, men and women alike, but Li didn't agree, believing that if women didn't free themselves it showed them as powerless.
 She also believed that the Cultural Revolution and Social Constructionism ignored the biological differences between men and women.

 Teaching career

-As a teacher she taught Chinese and western literature at Zhengzhou University, as well as at the Women's Studies Center at Henan University in the city of Kaifeng.
+As a teacher she taught Chinese and Western literature at Zhengzhou University, as well as at the Women's Studies Centre at Henan University in the city of Kaifeng.
 Both universities are in the Henan Province.
-At Henan University she founded the Enlightenment series at the Henan People’s Press.
-She also established a Women’s Studies program at Zhengzhou University.
-In May 1985 she organized a class on women and domestic policy and lectured on the topic of women’s self-recognition at the Women Cadres School, also in the Henan Province.
+At Henan University she founded the Enlightenment series at the Henan People's Press.
+She also established a Women's Studies program at Zhengzhou University.
+In May 1985 she organized a class on women and domestic policy and lectured on the topic of women's self-recognition at the Women Cadres School, also in the Henan Province.
 The women's rights activist Liang Jun also taught there at the same time.
 The reestablishing of Women's Education Programs soon spread throughout the country.
-In 1990 Li Xiaojiang organized another women’s conference, this time in Zhengzhou.
+In 1990 Li Xiaojiang organized another women's conference, this time in Zhengzhou.